Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/contract.md

 ---

 The main logic of the `LendingContract` is defined in the `impls/lending` directory.
-Now we need only to "inherit" it.
+In this file, we only need to "inherit" it.

 ## Add dependencies